eddyp/occasional_rsnapshot/README.md

 quickly and should respect the daily/weekly/... schedules of rsnapshot so that it accurately represents history.

+In other words, if you backup to an external drive or to some network/internet connected storage that you don't expect to have always connected (which is is case with laptops) you can use `occasional_rsnapshot` to make sure your data is backed up when the backup storage is connected.

+`occasional_rsnapshot` is appropriate for:
+ * laptops backing up on:
+   * a NAS on the home LAN or
+   * a remote or an internet hosted storage location
+ * systems making backups online (storage mounted locally somehow)
+ * systems doing backups on an external drive that is not always connected to the system

+The only caveat is that all of these must be mounted in the local file system tree somehow by any arbitrary tool, `occasional_rsnapshot` or `rsnapshot` do not care, as long as the files are mounted.

-So if you find yourself in a simillar situation, this script might help you to do easily do sparse backups, instead of none.
+So if you find yourself in a simillar situation, this script might help you to easily do backups in spite of the occasional availability of the backup media, instead of no backups at all.
+You can even trigger backups semi-automatically when you remember to or decide is time to backup, by simply pulging in your USB backup HDD.

 Usage
 -----

+Install `rsnapshot` and make sure your rsnapshot configuration file contains the stanza below so no backup is tried when the backup media is not mounted:

+    no_create_root	1

+''Note: `rsnapshot.conf` uses tabs as separators between the option and the value, so copying the line above from this file into your `rsnapshot.conf` might not yeld the expected results.''

+Then run `occasional_rsnapshot` with the 'rsnapshot.conf'
+file as parameter.

+    occasional_rsnapshot /path/to/rsnapshot.conf

+''Note: Optionally, if you want to check first what would be done, you can pass the `--debug` option and see what decisions `occasional_rsnapshot` would make and it will not call `rsnapshot`.''

-    occasional_rsnapshot [--debug] /path/to/rsnapshot.conf
+    occasional_rsnapshot --debug /path/to/rsnapshot.conf

-The script tries to find `snapshot_root` based on the information in the configuration file, then, if found, it starts the appropriate backups that are detected as necessary, for all the enabled intervals.
+`occasional_rsnapshot` tries to find `snapshot_root` based on the information in the configuration file, then, if found, it analyzes its contents and, based on the options in the `rsnapshot.conf` file and the status of the `snapshot_root`, it starts the appropriate backups that are detected as necessary, for all the enabled intervals.

-If the script does not find `snapshot_root`, it will terminate silently, since it assumes the drive is not connected.
+If the script does not find `snapshot_root`, it will terminate silently, since it assumes the backup media is not connected.

 Run via cron
 ------------